 - Vertebral Column Tumors

-Primary: Occurring in the vertebral column, they usually grow from the bone or disc elements of the spine.
-Most common in young adults and teens.
-Known as osteogenic sarcoma thee are the most common malignant bone tumor.
-These are quite rare and are known to grow very slowly.Metastic Tumors: Spinal tumors are known to metastasize or spread from one area of the body to another.
-They are generally very painful and are usually accompanied by other symptoms of serious illness such as weight loss, fever, nausea or vomiting.
+Metastatic Tumors: Spinal tumors that have spread from another area of the body to the spine.
+They are generally very painful and are usually accompanied by other symptoms of serious illness such as weight loss, fever, nausea, or vomiting.

 - Intradural-Extramedullary Tumors

 These tumors grow from within the spinal canal outside of the nerves.
 They also are known to cause a lot of pain and weakness, yet they are usually benign.